 If you do have a budget, divide it up equally and spend the same amount on each employee (or consider purchasing the same gift).
 No budget at all?
 No problem.
 Thoughtful holiday cards from your CEO and each employee’s manager or supervisor are a great and sincere way to give a personal gift to each employee and thank them for their hard work over the last year.

 The way to an employee’s heart might just be through their stomach.

 Offer gift cards for meal delivery services, such as Doordash or Skip the Dishes, or local restaurants.
 This is a great way to help support employees who may be struggling with isolation and the stress of preparing home-cooked meals.
 It also helps support local businesses.

-According to Fond, “[t]he number of seated diners in restaurants has declined an alarming 64% percent compared to 2019 due to COVID-19 restrictions.
-While this decline is necessary for the safety of public health, restaurants need to take drastic measures to stay afloat while they wait to reopen dining rooms.
+Many restaurants are still struggling to stay afloat, with seated diners having declined.
+According to Fond, “while this decline is necessary for the safety of public health, restaurants need to take drastic measures to stay afloat while they wait to reopen dining rooms.
 Gift cards and takeout orders are how they are staying in business”.

-This also offers flexibility to let you give as much—or as little—as you can to each employee towards a free meal.
+Meal delivery gift cards also offer flexibility to let you give as much—or as little—as you can to each employee towards a free meal.

-This is also great because it allows your employees to get to know each other better through their shared family recipes.
+A company cookbook also allows your employees to get to know one another better through special family recipes.

-Participants choose their own gifts online and enter their address, so all they need to do is pick what they want to get for their giftee and send it off to them.
+Participants then share their mailing address, so all anyone needs to do is pick what they want to get for their giftee and send it off to them.
 You can then host a gift opening where everyone opens their gifts over Zoom or Meet.